HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   (a.k.a. <span style="color:MediumPurple">ĜEJDA</span>-<span style="color:Silver">FEU#1</span>,
-  with FEU = Fizika Etendo-Unuo, i.e., Physical Extension Unit, a.k.a. synthetic humans, as direct extensions of her consciousness) and introducing her to the instable elements in the local ruling elite of the island on her 18-th birth<em>day</em>
+  with FEU = Fizika Etendo-Unuo, i.e., Physical Extension Unit, a.k.a. synthetic humans, as direct extensions of her consciousness) and introducing her to the unstable elements in the local ruling elite of the island on her 18-th birth<em>day</em>
   (like, 18-th <em>day</em> after
   <span style="color:MediumPurple">Ĝejda</span>'s awakening),